keboola/developers-docs/extend/registration/configuration-schema.md

 ## Creating Schema

 JSON schema is well documented on [json-schema.org](http://json-schema.org/) website and JSON Editor is available [online](http://jeremydorn.com/json-editor/) to develop and test JSON schemas.
+Make sure to list all configuration properties as `required`.
+This is to make sure that the actual configuration will always contain all properties.
+If you want a property to be optional, set a default value for it.

 ### Example